telerik/kendo-ui-core/docs/web/panelbar/overview.md

 ---
 title: Overview
-page_title: Overview of PanelBar UI widget documentation
+page_title: Overview | Kendo UI PanelBar Widget
-description: Read when the initialization of PanelBar UI widget should occur and how to load the content with AJAX.
+description: "Learn how to initialize the Kendo UI PanelBar widget and configure its behaviors."
+slug: overview_kendoui_panelbar_widget
+position: 1
 ---

 # PanelBar Overview

-The Kendo UI PanelBar displays hierarchical data as a multi-level, expandable widget.
+[Kendo UI PanelBar widget](http://demos.telerik.com/kendo-ui/panelbar/index) displays hierarchical data as a multi-level, expandable widget.
 Its structure may be defined in HTML or configured dynamically through its API.
-The content for items can also be loaded via AJAX by specifying a content URL.
+The content of the items can also be loaded via AJAX by specifying a content URL.

 ## Getting Started

+### Initialize the PanelBar

+You can create a PanelBar in the following ways:

+* Through HTMl markup
+* Through JSON data object

+> **Important**
+> As PanelBar should be initialized after the DOM is fully loaded, make sure you create it within a `$(document).ready()` statement.

+#### Initialize PanelBar using HTML markup

-A PanelBar can be created by targeting the root element of a HTML list.
-A PanelBar will utilize this list to define its structure and content.
+You can create a Kendo UI PanelBar by targeting the root element of an HTML list.
+The widget utilizes this list to define its structure and content.

-### Initialize a Kendo UI PanelBar using HTML markup
+###### Example

     <ul id="panelbar">
         <li>